 The Group believes that its policy for taking impairments is conservative.
-The Group recognised a net impairment reversal of AED 17 million in 2013 and a net impairment reversal of AED 8 million in 2012.
-In 2012, the impairment reversal was principally related to the strengthening of the business volumes and related future cash flows which were used for the valuation of the investment in an associate for which impairment had been recorded in 2011.
-In 2013, the impairment reversal represents the balance after utilising an impairment provision amounting to AED 3.2 million during the year of the disposal / write off of assets.
+The Group recognised a net impairment charge of AED201 million in 2014 and a net impairment reversal of AED17 million in 2013.
+In 2014, the impairment charge represents the erosion of the carrying value of certain assets (mainly in Lebanon), relating to their design and construction costs and impairment loss on hypermarkets and supermarkets, as the recoverable amount was lower than the carrying amount of the assets.
+In 2013, the impairment reversal represents the balance after utilizing an impairment provision amounting to AED 3.2 million during the year on disposal and/or write off of assets.